adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 Image memory management is covered here: https://almostalwaysauto.com/posts/what-is-an-image.
 Reading and writing grayscale images is covered at the end of this post: https://almostalwaysauto.com/posts/image-views.

-When iterating over an image we'll need to find which row we're on for a given y coordinate.
+When iterating over an image we need to find which row we're on for a given y coordinate.

 ```cpp
 u8* row_begin(Image const& image, u32 y)